mitre/codi-fhir-pprl-ig/input/pagecontent/index.md

 PPRL will often require greater computational resources than a plain text record linkage process.

+### Related Technologies

+As stated previously, it is expected that this IG would likely be used in the context of a DHDN.
+Executing research queries in the context of a DHDN is covered in the [MedMorph Research Use Cases](http://hl7.org/fhir/us/medmorph/2021JAN/researchusecases.html).
+It is expected that Patient Information System would play a role similar to the [MedMorph Knowledge Artifact Repository](http://hl7.org/fhir/us/medmorph/2021JAN/CapabilityStatement-medmorph-knowledge-artifact-repository.html).
+The PPRL Client plays a role similar to the [MedMorph Trust Service Provider](http://hl7.org/fhir/us/medmorph/2021JAN/CapabilityStatement-medmorph-trust-service-provider.html).
+While functionality described in this IG is similar to the [Bundle De-identify](http://hl7.org/fhir/us/medmorph/2021JAN/OperationDefinition-Bundle-de-identify.html) and [Bundle Re-identify](http://hl7.org/fhir/us/medmorph/2021JAN/OperationDefinition-Bundle-re-identify.html) operations, at the time of writing, these features do not support requirements of a PPRL process.
+Namely, Bundle De-identify (obfuscation) does not provide a method for providing a pepper value.
+Bundle re-identify does not provide a way of supplying context to a trust service.
+These issues have been raised to the MedMorph team through [ballot comments](https://jira.hl7.org/browse/FHIR-30326).
+Future revisions may allow for the consolidation of concepts between the IGs.

+The authors of this IG are aware of the [Patient.link](http://www.hl7.org/implement/standards/fhir/patient-definitions.html#Patient.link) data element.
+This data element allows a Patient resource to describe a linkage to another Patient resource.
+While this element is useful in a traditional record linkage system, use of this data element in a PPRL context would have the potential of unwanted information disclosure.
+In particular, one Data Owner in a linkage process may be made aware of one of their patient's records at another Data Owner, a situation that is prevented from happening in a PPRL process.
+Due to this, the Patient.link data element was not used.

 ### Credits
 Authored by the CODI project at MITRE, sponsored by the CDC.